x-vin/covidcures/docs/src/allopathic.md

 There are no known cases of adverse effects due to overdosing on quercetin. **However, quercetin can interact with several other medications like antibiotics and blood thinners.
 The Recommended Daily Allowance is 500-1000 mg and doses over 1000 mg (1 g) may damage the kidneys.**

 ### Recommended quantity for stocking:
-At least 30 doses for one individual
+At least 30 doses for one individual.

 ### Price:
 Many brands of these nutrient supplements are available online.
 The articles below have embedded links to a few recommended products, and pricing information.
 Many high-quality nutritional supplements are expensive, in general, and products sourced from stores outside the country are especially so.